Randomized Robust Price Optimization: Numerical experiments

 \section{Numerical experiments}

 In this section, we conduct several sets of experiments involving synthetic problem instances to understand the tractability of the RRPO approach and the improvement in worst-case revenue of the randomized robust pricing strategy over the deterministic robust pricing strategy.
 In Section~\ref{subsec:results_convexUcal}, we consider instances involving the linear, semi-log and log-log models where the uncertainty set $\Ucal$ is a convex set.
-In Section~\ref{subsec:results_discreteUcal_loglog_semilog}, we consider instances involving the linear, semi-log and log-log models where the uncertainty set $\Ucal$ is a discrete set.
-Finally, in Section~\ref{subsec:results_orangejuice}, we consider log-log and semi-log robust price optimization instances derived from a real data set on sales of orange juice products from a grocery store chain.
+We also consider instances involving the linear, semi-log and log-log models where the uncertainty set $\Ucal$ is a discrete set; due to space considerations, these results are presented in Section~\ref{subsec:results_discreteUcal_loglog_semilog} of the ecompanion.
+In Section~\ref{subsec:results_orangejuice}, we consider log-log and semi-log robust price optimization instances derived from a real data set on sales of orange juice products from a grocery store chain.
+Lastly, in Section~\ref{subsec:R1_results_orangejuice}, we consider a data-driven experiment using the same orange juice data set that illustrates the benefit of randomized robust price strategies over deterministic robust and non-robust price prescriptions in out-of-sample performance.

 All of our code is implemented in the Julia programming language \citep{bezanson2017julia}.
 All optimization models are implemented using the JuMP package \citep{lubin2015computing}.
-All linear and mixed-integer linear programs are solved using Gurobi \cite{gurobi} and all mixed-integer exponential cone programs are solved using Mosek \citep{mosek}, with a maximum of 8 threads per program.
+All linear and mixed-integer linear programs are solved using Gurobi \citep{gurobi} and all mixed-integer exponential cone programs are solved using Mosek \citep{mosek}, with a maximum of 8 threads per program.
 All of our experiments are conducted on Amazon Elastic Compute Cloud (EC2), on a single instance of type {\tt m6a.48xlarge} (AMD EPYC 7R13 processor, with 192 virtual CPUs and 768 GB of memory).